indigorescue-org/indigorescue-org.github.io/donate.md

 * The name and address of the person to be notified of this gift

 We will mail an acknowledgement card to the recipient you name as well as a notice to you for your records.

+### Indigo Rescue Donor Privacy Policy

+At Indigo Rescue, we are committed to safeguarding the personal information of our donors.
+[Our Donor Privacy Policy](/assets/pdf/Indigo-Rescue-Donor-Privacy-Policy.pdf) outlines how we collect, use, and protect the information you share with us.

+We value your trust and are dedicated to ensuring your privacy is respected at all times.

 ## Contact